-The number one barrier preventing people from living a Rich Life is debt.
+The number one barrier preventing people from compounding wealth is debt.

 “When my husband and I were first married, we were really disciplined about getting out of debt and saving,” Shannon says.
 “We paid off all of our debt out of college.
 We paid off all of our car debt.
 And now we’re paying off our house.”

 Paying off your credit card debt is one of the most important investments you can make into your Rich Life.
 I’ve written extensively about this before, both on the blog and in my New York Times bestselling book.

 If you’re in debt and want to learn more about my system, I highly suggest you read my article on how to get out of debt fast.

 Step 2: Save money for when you need it most

 By saving money, you give yourself the freedom to earn more money.